maria-jon/the-zoo/README.md

 # The Zoo

+Website made in React and Tailwind for a zoo, fetching the animals from an API.
 This project was done as a front-end school assigment for Medieinstitutet Sweden.

-Assignment was to build a website in React for a zoo, fetching the animals from an API.

 ## Table of Contents